|

 Keep the following records on file and available at the principal business office of your New Jersey LLC:

-- Names and addresses of all Members and Officers of the New Jersey LLC
+- Names and addresses of all Members and Managers of the New Jersey LLC

 - Articles of Organization for the New Jersey LLC and any Amendments to them